21 Common Customer Complaints in Hospitality & Hotels – How to Avoid Them

 70% of guests want to use technology to speed up service time. – Source

 Self-serve reduces half the burden of your staff and helps in providing a fast customer service experience.
-When customers are empowered with a self-serve option to book a hotel room or call room services without human involvement they feel more comfortable.
+When customers are empowered with a self-serve option to book a hotel room or call room services without human involvement, they feel more comfortable.

 It reduces the need for them to call and ask common questions to the reception and get answers or queries resolved on their own.